Sunday, December 18, 2011

 Gen X Stories (Week 28 of Fireflies at Dusk: A 52-Week Project)

-After 2nd grade I went to summer school at a local community college.
-They had all kinds of classes available for kids, so many of us took a half-day of an assortment of classes throughout the week.
-On the first day, me and about three other kids in my class were panicking because it said "You're On Your Own" on the print-out of our schedules that we had gotten from the administrative office.
-Our schedule of classes read something like this:
+After 2nd grade I went to summer school at a small town local community college.
+They had all kinds of classes available for kids, so many of us took a half day of an assortment of classes throughout the week.
+On the first day, myself and about three other kids in my class were panicking because it said "You're On Your Own" on the print-out of our schedules that we had gotten from the administrative office.
+My schedule of classes read something like this:

 8:00 am Basics in Dance